BetterDiscord/docs/docs/plugins/advanced/patching.md

 someModule.method(1); // > undefined
 ```

-Take alook at the function we define in the `instead` patch.
+Take a look at the function we define in the `instead` patch.
 We have a new parameter `originalFunction` that BetterDiscord gives us to use as we see fit.
 In this example we use it for a specific value.
 If the value is `5` we let the original function run and return without modification.
 If the value is `1` we pass it to an external function and let that handle the arguments and the return.
 Otherwise, the function has no return value at all.
 This is a huge change to the function.
-It used to always return a value and now it only returns values for two cases.
+It used to always return a value, and now it only returns values for two cases.
 This is a good demonstration how much power function patching can have.

 ### After